There has certainly been a great deal of talk and speculation when it comes to chiropractic neck adjustments.

 There is almost no limit to the activities that have been associated with an increased risk of having a stroke; everything from Tai Chi to football, swimming to star gazing!
 Even something as simple as oral contraceptives can lead to an ischemic stroke, as this meta review of current studies shows, with an average being 4.1 strokes for every 100,000 non-smoking women who take low-dose estrogen birth control pills.

 Trying to determine the cause of a stroke can be an elusive objective.
-Researchers and health care experts have drawn an association between the onset of stroke symptoms and everyday living situations that would involve moving the neck (such as star gazing, yoga, or turning your head while driving before changing lanes).
-When an individual has no known predisposition to stroke, such as high blood pressure or family history, movement of the neck can contribute to a series of events that might lead to a stroke.
+Researchers and health care experts have drawn an association between the onset of stroke symptoms and everyday living situations that would involve moving the neck (such as stargazing, yoga, or turning your head while driving before changing lanes).
+When an individual has no known predisposition to strokes, such as high blood pressure or family history, movement of the neck can contribute to a series of events that might lead to a stroke.

 While some studies have found that the risk associated with neck adjustments was 1 in every 20,000, this same study admits that some of the subjects had already had smaller strokes before their neck adjustments.